 Gümüşay begins by dealing extensively with the interaction of language and perception.
 In order to understand the power of language, it is necessary to know how language constructs human lived realities.
 On the one hand, language makes the world perceptible to people, it allows them to express everything they see, feel or taste, and thus makes these experience real.
 Language adapts according to the geographical and cultural context of people.
 On the other hand, language also reveals what is important and valued – or not valued – in a given society.
 Language is rarely neutral.
 This foundation is important for Gümüşay’s main thesis: Language codifies things and people, which often has negative consequences.
-Language and discrimination are closely related – in Language and Being, the focus is for the most part specifically on sexism and anti-Muslim racism.
+Language and discrimination are closely related – in Speaking and Being, the focus is for the most part specifically on sexism and anti-Muslim racism.

 To facilitate her discussion, Gümüşay uses the beautiful and fitting image of a museum of language: Here, unnamed people curate and thus define everything exhibited.
 Everything that can be said (in other words, the whole world) is arranged according to their worldviews.
 They also name those who are excluded from the curatorial team and who, instead, form part of the exhibitions.
 Some of the exhibited want to get out of their glass cases and rebel against the rules of the Museum of Language.
 They want to point out the gaps that were not thought through when the museum was designed.
 Gümüşay’s museum metaphor brings their questions – and the motivation behind this book – to the fore: Does the resistant speech of the named remain merely an exception that entertains the unnamed?
 Can the distribution of roles between the unnamed (namers) and the named be resolved?
 Can there be equality?